-The U.S. has fewer acute care hospital beds per 1000 in population than many comparable countries
+The U.S. has fewer acute care hospital beds per capita than many comparably wealthy countries

 Hospital density is decreasing at a faster rate in the U.S. than in comparable countries